-Questioning and Searches of Students by Police/Law Enforcement Authorities maintain a safe school environment.
+Questioning and Searches of Students by Police/Law Enforcement Authorities

+District officials are committed to cooperating with police officials and other outside law enforcement authorities in order to maintain a safe school environment.
 Police officials, however, have limited authority to interview or search students in schools or at school functions, or to otherwise use school facilities in connection with police work unrelated to the school environment.
 Therefore, contact with students by police officials or other outside law enforcement authorities on school property or at school functions shall be governed by the following: